Scotland Holiday & Dolphin Watching July 2004 - page 1

-For our holiday in 2004 we went to the Highlands in Scotland.
+For our 2004 holiday we travelled to the Highlands

-The main reason was because we got a Red Letter Day gift to go dolphin
+was to enjoy a fantastic Red Letter Day gift we received to go dolphin

 watching on the Moray Firth with Sailingwild on board 'Dolphinicity'.